Line defect correlators in fermionic CFTs: Correlators of defect operators

 \subsubsection{Four-point functions of fermions and scalars}

-In this section we will compute the mixed correlator with two Dirac fermions $\hat{\bar{\psi}}^i$, $\hat{\psi}^j$ and two elementary scalars $\phi^a$, $\phi^b$.
+In this section, we compute the mixed correlator with two fermions $ \Psihb$, $\Psih$ and two elementary scalars $\phi^a$, $\phi^b$.
 The correlator takes the following form:

-with the kinematical cross-ratio $\chi$ defined in \eqref{eq:def-CrossRatio}, and where the $O(N)$ tensor structure is encoded in $f^{ab}$.
+with the kinematical cross-ratio $\chi$ defined in \eqref{eq:def-CrossRatio}, and where the $\mathrm{O}(N)$ tensor structure, as well as the dependence on the polarization spinors $\bar{s}_1, s_2$, are encoded in $f^{ab}_{12}$.
 As before, the disconnected part of the correlator is easy to obtain and consists of only one non-zero term:

 The connected part consists of two fermion-scalar $H$-diagrams: